dodokek/Hash-Table/README.md

 ![image](https://user-images.githubusercontent.com/57039216/232111919-70df2e82-0bd3-4330-b8ee-2356f41c8f83.png)

+>Dispersion: 15

-I will use this *Hash function* for the next part of my project because it has a *great potential for optimizations*.
+I will use this *Hash function* for the next part of my project because it has a *great potential for optimizations* and small dispersion.

 ### Conclusion